kubernetes/enhancements/keps/sig-node/277-ephemeral-containers/README.md

 Ephemeral Containers will stop when their command exits, such as exiting a shell, and they will not be restarted.
-Unlike `kubectl exec`, processes in Ephemeral Containers will not receive an EOF if their connection is interrupted, so shells won't automatically exit on disconnect.
+Unlike `kubectl exec`, processes in Ephemeral Containers will not receive an EOF if their connections are interrupted, so shells won't automatically exit on disconnect.
 Without the ability to remove an Ephemeral Container via the API, the only way to exit the container is to send it an OS signal.